heruapr/qa-automation-learn/README.md

-Here's the corrected version of your text with improved grammar:

 # QA Automation Learn
 This repository contains learning materials for QA and SDET.
 In this repository, I will provide materials covering basic programming concepts and progress to more advanced topics, including frameworks, tools, and libraries.
 **Please follow the learning sequence to gain a comprehensive understanding and effectively learn the subsequent topics.**

 **Outline**

     1. Learn the basics of GIT workflow.
     2. Learn the basics of scripting and programming languages.
     3. Automation frameworks and Libraries (API, UI).
     4. BDD Testing.
     5. BDD Testing frameworks.

 ## Learn the Basics of GIT Workflow
 To work with code and contribute within a team, Git is essential for efficient source code management.
 To understand how Git works and why it's necessary, consider the following example: